codeclinic/wp-spamfree/trunk/readme.txt

 Tested up to: 2.3.1
 Stable tag: 1.03

-A powerful weapon against comment spam.
-Virtually eliminates automated comment spam.
+A powerful anti-spam plugin that virtually eliminates automated comment spam from bots.
+Finally, you can enjoy a spam-free WordPress blog!

 == Description ==